 Play Away Tense Situations

 The next time your child is acting out of sorts, go forth, and play!
-Playlistening can be used in almost every challenging situation, from letting go of a pacifier, to sibling issues, to picky eating to fear of the potty.
+Playlistening can be used in almost every challenging situation, from sibling issues, to picky eating to fear of the potty.
 And if you find ghosts and ghouls have them worried, now's the time to throw open the dress-ups and let them have fun around these scary characters.

 The best news is that fun, play and laughter allows every player to let off steam.
 So play is just as therapeutic for parents worried about their children's fears!

-You can download our Playlistening booklet to find out more, or for many more examples, buy the book Listen, Five Simple Tools to Meet Your Everyday Parenting Challenges
+Get ideas on how to be a more Playful Parent here, or for many more examples, buy the book Listen, Five Simple Tools to Meet Your Everyday Parenting Challenges